dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

-Most OS classes will have a few minutes where the words "device driver" or "I/O devices" appear, but that's as close as many get to dealing with actual devices and actual data sheets.
+Most OS classes will have a few minutes where the words "device driver" or "I/O devices" appear, but that's as close as many get to dealing with actual devices and actual datasheets.
 This class goes the opposite direction.
 Two reasons:

  1. 90% of an OS is device driver code, so ignoring it entirely to